Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

 **Key Characteristics of Pure Virtual Functions:**

 1. **No Implementation**: They are declared with `= 0` in the base class and do not provide an implementation.

 2. **Abstract Base Class**: A class that contains at least one pure virtual function is called an abstract base class.
 It cannot be instantiated on its own, as it is incomplete due to the lack of implementation for its pure virtual functions.

 3. **Force Implementation in Derived Classes**: Any derived class that does not provide an implementation for all inherited pure virtual functions remains abstract itself and cannot be instantiated

-#### abstract class

-- it's a class that has at least **Pure Virtual function** it is good for abstraction of the code.

-- can not create object from this class.

 #### Interface class